-Cocker found almost instant success with his first album that included his version of “With a Little Help From My Friends” by The Beatles.
-In 1968, his version topped the UK chart at number one.
+Cocker found almost instant success with his first album that included his version of “With a Little Help from My Friends” by the Beatles.
+In 1968, his version topped the UK chart at #1.

 After a hiatus from the music industry, Faithfull returned to the scene with the release of her album Broken English in 1979, one of her most definitive albums.
 She earned a Grammy Award nomination for Best Female Rock Vocal Performance.